ipld/ipld/block-layer/codecs/dag-cbor.md

 ## Format

 The CBOR IPLD format is called DAG-CBOR to disambiguate it from regular CBOR.
-Most CBOR objects are valid DAG-CBOR.
+Most simple CBOR objects are valid DAG-CBOR.
 The primary differences are:
-  * tag `42` interpreted as CIDs
+  * tag `42` interpreted as CIDs, no other tags are supported
   * maps may only be keyed by strings
-  * additional strictness requirements about valid data encoding forms
+  * additional strictness requirements are applied to ensure canonical data encoding forms

 ## Links